What is the cheapest fixed-price energy tariff? – Best deals compared

 Compare the cheapest energy deals

 The energy price cap is a figure set by the energy watchdog Ofgem.
-It is based on the annual energy that a typical family paying by direct debit is expected to use and currently stands at £1,928.
-However, the energy price cap will reduce to £1,690 on 1st April 2024, a fall of around 12%.
+It is based on the annual energy that a typical family paying by direct debit is expected to use and currently stands at £1,568.
+The next energy price cap announcement is due by the 27th August which will cover the period from 1st October to 31st December 2024.
 It means that now could be a good time to start shopping around to lock in the best fixed-rate energy deals.
 For the latest energy price cap predictions, check out our regularly updated article 'Should I fix my energy prices?'.

 How to switch energy providers